ccp84/c25k/README.md

 ![profile_create](documentation/profile_create.png)

 ### Viewing a user profile
 Once a user has created a profile, the profile page displays their user details to them.
-The Profile table is filtered with the currently logged in users id and the relevant instance returned as context for display.
+The Profile table is filtered with the currently logged-in users id and the relevant instance returned as context for display.
 ```python
 class ProfileView(LoginRequiredMixin, View):